ozdemiremre/Wallpaper-Clock/README.md

 # Wallpaper Clock

-A simple program with UI that updates your wallpaper, while baking the current time on it!
+**A simple program with a simple UI that updates your wallpaper, while baking the current time on it!**

 ![UI](http://i.imgur.com/DhUdQTG.png)

 ## Installation